BRUCEBINYE/SnailBaLL/README.md

 If you think SnailBaLL is useful, please cite our work when you use it:

-B. Y., J. X., M. W., X. W., S. C.. [**Snail identification based on COI barcodes represented by RNA large language model**]().
+B. Y., J. X., M. W., X. W., S. C.. [**Genus-level snail identification based on COI barcodes represented by RNA large language model**](https://doi.org/10.5281/zenodo.17364173).
 Submitting.

 ## License